-On the underside of the fish, the anal fin of the male is usually longer and tapers to a point.
-The anal fin on the female guppy is triangular in shape.
+On the underside of the fish, the anal fin of the male is long and thin and tapers to a point.
+The anal fin on the female guppy is larger and triangular or fan in shape.

 Breeding the Guppy

 Many beginner hobbyists will start with only one female guppy and suddenly have a swarm.
-Since female guppies can store sperm, it only takes one spawning for a few generations to be born.
+Since female guppies can store sperm, it only takes one insemination by a male for a few spawnings to be born.
 In order to prevent your system from maxing out its stocking capacity, it is always best to divide up male and female guppies.

-Guppies are live-bearers, so the female will give birth to 50-100 wiggling fry per birth.
-Many times, the newly born fry will be eaten by other fish in the tank, so if you want to save any fish, keep them in a separate tank or breeding box.
+Guppies are live-bearers, so the female will give birth to 10-50 wiggling fry per spawning.
+Many times, the newly born fry will be eaten by other fish in the aquarium, so if you want to save any fish, keep them in a separate tank or breeding box.

 After breeding together many generations of the same population, you may notice an increased number of fish with congenital abnormalities, such as crooked spines or shortened lifespans.
 Inbreeding is a common occurrence in isolated fish systems with a simple solution: add more diversity!
-Many hobbyists will elect to trade fish with a fellow guppy keeper or you can purchase new fish to add once they have cleared quarantine.
+Many hobbyists will elect to trade fish with a fellow guppy keeper, or you can purchase new fish to add to your aquarium once they have cleared quarantine.